mrjasonweaver/flexnav/README.md

 ### Todo

 * Make several demo themes
+* Figure out a better fallback for users without js

 * * *
 ### Changelog

+#### v.1.1.1 : August 19th, 2013
+* Changed css to not show menu by default.
+This will hide the menu if users don't have js.
+Need to work on better fix but for now devs are wanting this.

 #### v.1.1 : August 11th, 2013
 * Adds timeout flags to aid in stopping double touch/click events for some Android browsers